Topology-Driven Goodness-of-Fit Tests in Arbitrary Dimensions: Introduction

 \subsubsection{Tools from Computational Topology}

 To start with an example, let us consider the set $X$ of nine points in $\R^2$ (Figure \ref{fig:PointCloud}).
 The most elementary way of assigning a numeric quantity to them is to simply count them.
 This is a topological invariant, the number of connected components.
-Now if two points are very close to each other, we might feel that they should not be separated.
+Now if two points coincide, they should not be regarded as separate.
+If they are very close together, say less than some given $\eps>0$ apart, we can also connect them.

 So let us draw an edge between them (Figure \ref{fig:VR1}).
 The number of connected components is now one less, suggesting we should subtract the number of edges from the number of points.
 In order to formalize what we mean by points that are close to each other, we introduce a scale parameter $r\in \R^{\geq 0}$.
 Then we draw edges between pairs of points whose distance is at most $r$.
 Letting $r=0$ initially and increasing it, we draw more and more edges, thereby reducing the number of connected components (Figure \ref{fig:VR2}).
 Once three points are within distance $r$ of each other, according to our intuition they should be considered as one connected component.
 But we have three points and three edges, which yield a difference of zero.
 To correct this mismatch with our intuition, we add the number of triangles (Figure \ref{fig:VR3}).
-This procedure continues to higher dimensions: Once $k$ points are within distance $r$ of each other, we add\ $(-1)^k$.
+This procedure continues to higher dimensions: Once $k$ points are within distance $r$ of each other, we add\ $(-1)^{k-1}$.

 These ideas will now be formalized.
 For a textbook reference on these topics, we refer the reader to \cite{edelsbrunnerComputationalTopologyIntroduction2010}. \begin{definition} An \textit{abstract simplicial complex} $K$ is a collection of nonempty sets which are closed under the subset operation: